BuildOnPolygon/zkevm-stb/README.md

 ### L2TokenConverter

-- The L2TokenConverter takes ERC20 from users on L2 and swaps it for L2Token at a
-  pre-determined exchange rate.
+- User can deposit ERC-20 to L2TokenConverter in exchange for L2Token
 - L2TokenConverter is upgradable.
 - Roles:
   - **Admin**